DemoStephen/conference-ticket-generator-main/README.md

 # Conference ticket generator solution

-This is a solution to the Conference ticket generator challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
+This is my solution to the Conference ticket generator challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents